 1. Bank to Bank (wire) Transfer (preferred)

-Instruct your bank that the University must receive the exact amount invoiced.
+Instruct your bank that we must receive the exact amount invoiced.
 Only the amount received will be credited to your account.
-Please inform the University that this is your favoured payment method and we will send you our bank details.
+Please inform us that this is your favoured payment method and we will send you our bank details.
 Note that for certain high-risk countries we will not release bank details under any circumstances.
 In this event, you will need to use an alternative form of payment.

 2. Western Union

-Under certain circumstances (cleared with the University in advance) you may transfer funds via your local Western Union branch.
+Under certain circumstances (which need to be cleared with us in advance) you may transfer funds via your local Western Union branch.
 This is often both at least as fast as and less expensive than other payment methods.
+However, the Western Union commission fees (which can be much more than other methods of transfer) must be met by the student.

 3. Credit Card Payments